passthesh3ll/evilgram/readme.md

 ## Description

-This telegram bot retrieves and sends new Instagram stories of a target profile to a Telegram chat anonymously.
+This telegram bot anonymously retrieves new Instagram stories of a target profile and send them to a Telegram chat.
 It utilizes Instaloader to scrape Instagram data, it filters and sends only new stories.

 **You can use different instaloader cookies to handle/bypass private profiles**